michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I will regret publishing this post.
 I already do.

 This material is incredibly personal and vulnerable.
 Employers may read this.
-Or worse: _skim this_.
-But I'm going to force myself to leave this post up anyway, as uncomfortable as that is for me.
+Or worse: _skim it_.
+But I'm leaving this post up anyway.

-I want you all to know what I've experienced.
-That's why I published this.
-The public artifacts of my work are strong, but the specific context in which those artifacts were created makes them _something else_.
-A testament to my resilience and persistence, I hope.
+The public artifacts of my work are strong, but _the specific context in which those artifacts were created_ makes them _something else_ -- a testament to my resilience, I hope.

 We can talk about contributions at my job all day.
-Those accomplishments are certainly valuable and notable.
-But open-source contributions evince deeper insights; they're artifacts which can be cogitated, analyzed, and dwelled upon.
-A conversation about a project at my job can't do that at the same level of depth.
-Would you rather hear about a system I implemented or _see one_?
+Those accomplishments are certainly valuable.
+But they're ineluctably _abstract_.
+Open-source projects -- particularly projects which large companies _actually use and depend upon_ -- evince deeper insights.
+They're artifacts which can be cogitated, analyzed, and dwelled upon.
+A conversation about a project can't offer that depth.
+Would you rather _hear about_ a system I implemented or _see one_?
+Would you rather hear about a singular project or evaluate a _whole ecosystem_ I'm building _in my free time_?

+What my CV doesn't (and can't) say: the greatest achievements of my career occurred during the most difficult period of my life.

-Besides family and close friends, nobody knows what I've overcome.
+Until now, besides family and close friends, nobody knew about what I've overcome.
 I've kept all of this to myself, quietly.
 But, again, I think people finally _should know_.
 I _sometimes_ trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.

 Cheers to shots in the dark.
 Threnodies for maculae.